brimdata/zed/pkg/zson/docs/spec.md

 ```
 There must be a single colon between the ascii integer descriptor
 and the type definition and the integer must be composed of string of
-ascii digits 0-9 with no leading 0.
+ascii digits 0-9 with no leading 0 for any non-zero descriptor.
 The syntax for \<type> is described by the [type grammar](#type-grammar).
 The same grammar applies to both regular types and legacy types (except for
 an exception regarding "." in field names).